• Courses

 Youtube Tracking Recipe Image

-Youtube Tracking Recipe
+YouTube Tracking Recipe

 Automatically tracks interactions with embedded YouTube video players on your site.
-This recipe uses the built-in Youtube video tracking functionality with GTM.

 Get the recipe

-One thing that I’ve noticed is that the HTML5 recipe doesn’t play well with others (well, at least some of them).
-Sometimes, it overtakes all interactions and other video listeners stop working.
-So make sure that HTML5 auto-event listener does not fire on the same page as JW player, etc. Everything else should be fine.
-If you notice any bugs, please let me know.
+I’ve noticed that the HTML5 recipe doesn’t play well with others (well, at least some of them).
+Sometimes, it overtakes all interactions, and other video listeners stop working.
+So ensure that HTML5 auto-event listener does not fire on the same page as the JW player, etc.

 Video tracking with Google Tag Manager: Final words